 Big trucks on the highway scare me and I’m not afraid to admit that.
 I’ve spent a lot of time driving on I-35 between San Antonio and Denton, and all around the DFW Metroplex.
-While driving, I’m mostly concerned with other drives especially when they are in big trucks.
-There’s plenty of them on the roadways because of all the construction in the DFW area, and this includes everything from tractor trailers to cement mixer to dump trucks.
+While driving, I’m mostly concerned with other drivers especially when they are in big trucks.
+There’s plenty of them on the roadways because of all the construction in the DFW area, and this includes everything from 18 wheelers to cement mixers to dump trucks.

 But aren’t these drivers safe?
 They’re professional drivers, after all.
-Unfortunately, tractor trailer and other large trucks drivers are not as safe as we would hope.
+Unfortunately, 18 wheeler and other large truck drivers are not as safe as we would hope.
 And when those drivers aren’t as safe as they should be, major destruction can happen.

 Why do 18 wheeler crashes happen?

 Drivers of those big trucks are under a lot of pressure from companies to get things done quickly and efficiently.
 The problem is, quick and efficient in a massive truck can sometimes mean cutting corners.
 Sure, companies need to make money, but at what cost?
 Cutting corners in these big trucks can mean community members on the roadways are collateral damage.
 Here are some common reasons for truck crashes.

 Deadlines – Truckers are often under pressure to move what they’re hauling as fast as possible.
 This is just asking for cutting corners and blowing speed limits.
 The cut corners can include driving way too close to other drivers, driving too fast, or even driving for longer hours than allowed.